Tkd-Alex/Twitch-Channel-Points-Miner-v2/DOCKER.md

 `run.py` resides on the host system and needs to be mapped into the container during startup since it contains the configuration.

+It is recommended to also map the folders *cookies* and *analytics* to a volume or folder on the host system to make sure that cookies (important to stay logged in if 2FA is enabled in Twitch) and analytics is preserved even in case of container re-creation or updates.

 ## Building the Docker image